nesathanozturk/patika-js/React/README.md

-# I already have other react projects in my account.
+# I already made other projects.